irinamirici/mimo-challenge/README.md

 GET endpoints work for both user types.

+Optionally application can be started with cd src/Mimo.Api/ dotnet run
+It will start on https://localhost:5001.
+Open https://localhost:5001/swagger in browser and accept self signed certificate

 # Running the Tests
 Open TestExplorer and run the tests.
 IntegrationTests use a TestServer, which applies test migrations, and creates a separate test db in test\Mimo.Api.IntegrationTests\bin\Debug\netcoreapp2.1

+Optionally integration tests can be started with cd test\Mimo.Api.IntegrationTests dotnet test or unit tests with cd test\Mimo.Api.UnitTests dotnet test

 # Adding a migration
 Open Package Manager Console